-Considering the extraordinary issues faced in 2020, e.g. COVID-19 Pandemic and various severe weather episodes, we were able to make significant advances in our Hepatitis C Virus outreach, member screening rates, and Epclusa treatment initiation.
-We look forward to having a full year in 2021 to build on several of our interventions, as well as including more departments within AmeriHealth Caritas Louisiana to implement more interventions geared towards increasing the HCV screening and treatment rates of our members.
+Considering the extraordinary barriers faced in 2021, e.g., the COVID-19 pandemic and various severe weather episodes, ACLA was able to make significant advances in our Hepatitis C Virus outreach, member screening rates, and Epclusa treatment initiation.
+Based on the results, ACLA concludes that the Hepatitis C Virus PIP was successful.
+Performance indicators and intervention tracking measures were utilized to identify issues, resolve barriers, and promote best practices for eliminating Hepatitis C in Louisiana.